-- The stress and sadness of the recurrent miscarriages and the anxiety I felt in my last pregnancy has caught up with me.
+- The stress and sadness of the recurrent miscarriages and the anxiety I felt in my last pregnancy have caught up with me.

 - Adjusting to our new life and my new role as a Mum to two children.
-It is everything I always wanted but it is hard and there are days when I question every decision and action I take in my parenting journey.
+It’s everything I always wanted but it is hard and there are days when I question every decision and action I take in my parenting journey.

 - My body relaxing after six pregnancies in four years.

 But I am ashamed to admit that there is only one person who is really to blame for my poor mental health.
 And that person is ME!

 And the reason why I am to blame is simple.
 I don’t look after myself.

 I’ve always made excuses for why this is the case.